vvaneecloo/dbt-macro-unit-testing/README.md

 ## Overview

 The `dbt_macros_unit_testing` package enables you to define tests for other macros or SQL expressions, logging structured success/failure messages directly in the dbt output.

-It supports both pure Jinja expressions and SQL queries, making it ideal for validating macro logic and data transformations.
+It supports both **pure Jinja expressions and SQL queries**, making it ideal for validating macro logic and data transformations.

 ## Installation